 There are seven scholarship programmes.
-Holders of all scholarships (except academic scholarships) need to fulfil certain community engagement obligations including the promotion of the scholarship programme and the annual fundraising concert for the Václav Havel Scholarship with the exception of the Barta Change Maker scholars who organise an annual conference centred around the idea of innovation.
+Holders of all scholarships (except academic scholarships) need to fulfil certain community engagement obligations such as the annual fundraising concert for the Václav Havel Scholarship or the annual innovation event run as part of the "Changemaker" team.

 - Prince of Wales Scholarship The Prince of Wales Scholarship is awarded to a student who would not normally consider applying for a place at an independent school because of lack of funds.
 The ideal candidate will be an ambitious and talented individual of Czech descent. - Schwarzenberg Scholarship The Schwarzenberg Scholarship will enable a Czech student to attend the final four years at the English College in Prague.
 The scholarship is aimed at attracting a student who would not ordinarily be able to attend the College were the scholarship not available.
 Suitability will be judged on the likelihood of the student's life chances and comparative academic success being significantly improved. - English College Foundation Scholarship The English College Foundation is the UK charity that established the English College in Prague in 1994.
 Today the Foundation supports the English College both by coordinating social events for alumni living in the UK and by fundraising for the school.
 The English College Foundation Scholarship is a financial award designed to support a student joining the ECP in Year 4 or Year 5 and wishing to study for the International Baccalaureate and the Czech Maturita, who would not have had the funds to join the school earlier.
 The value of the award will be a minimum of 20% of the annual English College fees, but may rise to 80% in exceptional cases. - Jan Barta Scholarships These scholarships are for the student's entire time at the school and are funded up to 50% directly by the College and up to 50% by Mr Barta, who is an alumnus of the school.
 There are two strands to this scholarship programme: the Changing Lives and Changemaker Scholarships.
 The Changing Lives Scholarship programme is primarily aimed at students whose life choices or life chances are likely to be significantly changed by attending ECP.
 They are expected to actively support Diversity and Inclusion issues.
 The Changemaker Scholarship is aimed at those who are interested in innovation and the positive disruption of existing norms for the good of society and humanity. - Václav Havel Scholarship A few months before his death in 2011, Václav Havel gave his blessing to the creation of the ECP Václav Havel Scholarship, a student-led initiative enabling a member of the Roma community to study at the ECP on a fully funded scholarship.
 The school endeavours to reach out as widely as possible into the community to attract suitable candidates.
-Such candidates need to pass through the normal entrance procedures, but obviously account will be taken of their specific circumstances when assessments are made about their suitability for ECP.

-Prague 9 Scholarships - These scholarships are designed to help prospective students who are in state school education in Prague 9 to be able to study at ECP.
+Such candidates need to pass through the normal entrance procedures, but obviously account will be taken of their specific circumstances when assessments are made about their suitability for ECP. - Prague 9 Scholarships These scholarships are designed to help prospective students who are in state school education in Prague 9 to be able to study at ECP.
 The level of the award is up to 50%, which will reflect academic potential and may take into account financial circumstances.
 The scholarships are usually for a duration of two years although with sustained excellent academic performance, they will usually be continued for a further two years.